BU-Spark/ml-spare-it-contamination/1.ProjectOutline/README.md

 Create a scalable and optimized live data pipeline to incorporate external datasets and live data.
 AI Image Generation Exploration:
 Implement advanced image AI models to generate high-quality synthetic images for testing and for easier classification of the real images (Flux 1, SAM)
 ML Pipeline Enhancements:
 Research and use open-source tools to improve precision and mAP values in segmentation models, focusing on the accuracy of classification.
 Front-End Enhancement:
 Host and Update the front-end platform to both be more user-friendly and  reflect the improved data labeling and AI image generation features.

 ### D. Outline a path to operationalization.

-*Data Science Projects should have an operationalized end point in mind from the onset.
-Briefly describe how you see the tool produced by this project being used by the end user beyond a jupyter notebook or proof of concept.
-If possible, be specific and call out the relevant technologies that will be useful when making this available to the stakeholders as a final deliverable.*

 Improve the AI Model: Improve the previous machine learning model to more accuratelyidentify contamination and missed recycling opportunities from images of waste bins.
 Refine the User Interface: Refine the interface where users can upload images of waste bins for analysis.